 Excessive Price Volatility Indicator

-This indicator was developed by the International Food Policy Research Institute (IFPRI) and the data collated on this website is available via www.foodsecurityportal.org.
+This Excessive Price Volatility indicator was developed by the International Food Policy Research Institute (IFPRI) and the data collated on this website is available via http://www.foodsecurityportal.org/.

 The indicator provides information on price fluctuations at international exchange markets, which is important as evidence suggests that price increases and volatility transmits to local markets.
 The FAO recognizes that high food price volatility has a negative impact on food security.
-This volatility affects particularly the most vulnerable groups: smallholder/family agriculture and low income urban and rural populations.
-Although this indictor provides information on price fluctuations at the international exchange market transmitting to domestic markets.
-Such transmission was exemplified during the 2007/08 food price crisis that affected several countries.
+This volatility affects particularly the most vulnerable groups (smallholder/family agriculture and low income urban and rural populations).
+The impacts of price fluctuations at the international exchange market transmitting to domestic markets was exemplified during the 2007/08 food price crisis that affected several countries.

 The indicator provides a daily volatility status as well as a visual representation of historical periods of excessive global price volatility from 2000-present.
 A more detailed description of how this indicator is calculated and assessed can be found in the methods section.